 Dentists, like all medical practitioners, should have a treatment philosophy that governs their care.
 Mine is, simply, this: The best dentistry is no dentistry, though if you need it, then get the best.
 Utilizing advanced technology, skills, and knowledge I create the perfect plan for you.
 I’m sure your last dentist did their best.
 Though, they can’t diagnose what they don’t know or can’t see.

 Unfortunately, many dentists’ treatment philosophy falls under what is called “duct tape dentistry”.
-Since honesty is a tough pill to deliver, they tell you what you want to hear, rather then what you need to hear.
-They trade short term gain for long term pain by doing or avoiding work that seems ok now, then turns into painful and expensive issues in the future.
+Since honesty is a tough pill to deliver, they tell you what you want to hear, rather than what you need to hear.
+They trade short term gain for long term pain by doing or avoiding work that seems ok now then turns into painful and expensive issues in the future.

 Just think of it this way, if you have 1 minute to take a shower what areas do you clean?
 The cracks and crevices.
 Well, the area between your teeth are exactly that.
 Your gums house the most diverse (aka gross) microbiome in your body.
 Considering this fact, I’d say that flossing is definitely necessary.